 Sheela and Chris Adby met at a Zen meditation centre in India.
 Having run out of funds, Chris returned to England with some scarves to sell – and from there York Scarves was born.
 Later, Sheela joined him in York and now both travel to India regularly to develop their ranges and for Sheela to visit her family.

 York Scarves has been active over the last few years looking for new markets and continuing to develop its business model.
-As part of this growth they have financed a new automatic loom for their weavers.
-The art of weaving has not changed over thousands of years but the tools used to produce woven pieces have changed radically.
-The old traditional handlooms still have their place and are a valuable tool but a weaver can only produce two or three scarves a day with this technology.
+As part of this growth, the company has financed a new automatic loom for its weavers.
+The old traditional handlooms still have their place and are a valuable tool, but a weaver can only produce two or three scarves a day with this technology.
 Most of York Scarves’ products are made on fairly rudimentary powered looms which produce about 12 pieces per day.
 The new automatic loom, although still fairly basic when compared to modern computerised looms, is still a big step up and allows production of more complicated designs at a rate of around 30 pieces each day.
 Despite the term ‘automatic’, the loom still requires a highly trained weaver to be in attendance at all times and the setting-up work involved is still long and highly skilled.
-With this new investment, the weavers can make ten times the number per day compared to a handloom, benefiting the workers with an improved income.
+With this new investment, the weavers can make ten times the number of items per day compared to a handloom, benefiting the workers with an improved income.
 If business allows, the company hopes to buy a second automatic loom later this year.

 Hear Sheela and Chris speak about their range on the video made by one of our talented volunteers, Jonathan Woodward.